confluentinc/commercial-workshops/series-microservices/workshop-ksql/README.md

 > **Note:** Topics have many configurable parameters.
 A complete list of those configurations for Confluent Cloud can be found [here](https://docs.confluent.io/cloud/current/using/broker-config.html).
 If you are interested in viewing the default configurations, you can view them in the Topic Summary on the right side.

 6. After topic creation, the **Topics UI** allows you to monitor production and consumption throughput metrics and the configuration parameters for your topics.
-When we begin sending messages to Confluent Cloud, you will be able to view those messages and message schemas.
+When you begin sending messages to Confluent Cloud, you will be able to view those messages and message schemas.
-7. Below is a look at our topic, **users_topic**, but we need to send data to this topic before we see any metrics.
+7. Below is a look at our topic, **users_topic**, but you need to send data to this topic before you see any metrics.

 <div align="center" padding=25px>
     <img src="images/users-topic.png" width=75% height=75%>